LordKenzo/interview-pagopa/readme.md

 # Project for a Job Interview

 This is my proposal for a job interview.
 I choose to try TypeScript and NodeJS to develop my solution to the task that they have assigned to me.
-I don't covered any lines of my code with Jest, I need to improve a lot my skill in this field, of course I need to improve a lot of my programming skills.
+I don't covered every lines of my code with Jest, I need to improve a lot my skill in this field, of course I need to improve a lot of my programming skills.

+The project is a NodeJS server writter in TypeScript and it acts like a proxy behind my client side and the IO Rest API Server.

 Thank you to read and try the project.